 It’s not lack of awareness.
-Consistent with the insights from the PULSE study, the 2015 North America Consumer Digital Payments Survey, published by the Accenture, 52% of consumers know they could use their phone as a payment device.
+Consistent with the insights from the PULSE study, and an Accenture report, 52% of consumers know they could use their phone as a payment device.
 “Why bother” seems to be the most common reaction.
 There simply isn’t enough benefit in terms of speed at the checkout counter – or enough merchants that accept it – to warrant changing behavior.

 And a similar dynamic is in place with Person-to-Person payments.
 Senders need receivers signed up to the same platform, and there are not enough consumers enrolled to create widespread usage.
 As long as platforms are not linked together, P2P transfers are not necessarily more convenient.

 Is the Marketplace Changing?
 Maybe.